TomokiMiyauci/format/README.md

 assertEquals(result, "abcde{fg}ijk]a}");
 ```

-The computational complexity of delimiter is O(n) compared to argument.
+The computational complexity of placeholder is O(n) compared to argument.
 It is
-recommended to reduce the number of delimiters as much as possible.
+recommended to reduce the number of placeholders as much as possible.

 ### Custom serialization